byronwasti/FinalProject/ProjectProposal.md

 ## Deliverables
 ### Minimum (MVP)
-The MVP for this project is a description of the basic building blocks of quantum computing, and an in-depth analysis of the impacts quantum computing will have on our society.
+The MVP for this project is a description of the basic building blocks of quantum computing.

 ### Planned
-Additional descriptions of how the different building blocks come together to form different computational units, such as the ALU or the memory unit.
+A simulation of a Quantum Computer that runs on a classical computer.

 ### Stretch
-Have a diagram of how a quantum computer all fits together.
-Basically the single-cycle CPU of the quantum computing world.
+Implement the simulation with all necessary gates to do any arbitrary Quantum computation.

 ## Work Plan
 Since there are essentially two sections to this project, they will be broken down into two separate subprojects each a week long.